Love is colourblind? The need for romantasy books becoming more diverse

 Visibility and Marketing

-As the demand for diverse romantasy grows, it's crucial to ensure that these stories are told authentically, preferably by authors who can draw from their own cultural experiences.
+The demand for diverse romantasy grows, it's crucial to ensure that these stories are told authentically, preferably by authors who can draw from their own cultural experiences.
+These should be a reflection of their own audience that they are trying to market to.

 More debut authors of colour breaking into the genre